Features

 Rules

-• Variable names must only consist of alphanumeric characters.
+• Variable name must alphanumeric characters.

-• Must specify a type.
+• Must provide value type.

 • If no value is set, null is set by default.